jkr/notmuch-client/README.md

         will mean the range between 2009-3-11 and today.

+        You can also use `today`, `yesterday`, or the names of weekdays.
+At the moment weekdays will be the last day with that name.
+(If today is Wednesday, `date:tuesday` will be yesterday, and `date:thursday` will be last week.)

       + You can use **named aliases** in your configuration file.
 This is already available through the emacs interface, but this allows, among other things, for recursive aliases, and for the